saisindhu218/Regional-SalesData-DA-Project/README.md

 - Understanding profitability drivers such as pricing, cost, and sales channel.
 - Supporting data-driven decisions through visualization and an interactive reporting layer.

+## Project Overview

+This project presents an end-to-end Business Intelligence solution built using Python and Power BI.
+Beginning with raw multi-sheet Excel data, the workflow includes data cleaning, exploratory data analysis (EDA), feature engineering, and the development of an interactive Power BI dashboard that enables business users to analyze sales performance across products, customers, regions, and channels from 2014 to 2018.

+The project demonstrates the complete analytics lifecycle followed in industry—from raw data preparation to business insight generation through interactive visualizations.

 ##  Tech Stack